reidmv/reidmv-change_risk/README.md

 puppet query 'resources { certname = "my-node" and tags = "change_risk:high" }'
 ```

-## Configuration
+## Setup

-The behavior of change\_risk code constructs is controlled through a configuration class.
-The configuration can be set by declaring the class resource-style in site.pp, or by configuring it via Hiera.
+The behavior of the change\_risk function is controlled through a configuration class.
+The configuration can be set by providing the appropriate settings using Hiera data (preferred), or by declaring the class resource-style in site.pp (only recommended for testing purposes).

 In the examples below the risk tolerance data shown is static.
 In a real-world scenario, the `$permitted_risk` configuration parameter could be supplied dynamically using either a Puppet function call to query a service such as Arbiter, or by querying Arbiter data using a `trusted_external_command` integration.

-**hiera data:**
+### Hiera Data Example

 ```yaml
 change_risk::permitted_risk: